magento/devdocs/src/_includes/contributor/rewards.md

 Major update | 20 | Significant updates to existing content.
 Technical | 10 | Updates to code or processes that alter the technical content of the document, such as code snippets, reference documentation, parameter names and values, and other relevant content.

 If the PR earns recognition for significant updates and additions to the documentation, it may also receive a Special Achievement label, which garners an additional 20 points.
 This is determinable at the time of internal assessment.
+Certain issues may already be labeled as Special Achievement in an effort to prompt contribution---the PRs that fix these issues will receive the extra 20 points.